meltingwax-19/ChallengeProjects/README.md

 I want to extend my gratitude to the amazing community on Frontend Mentor.
 Reviewing the solutions of other developers was invaluable in helping me gain clarity and perspective for this project.

-A special shout-out to Isioma Pamela Talabi & Adriano Escarabote, for their inspiring solutions, which guided my approach to building this QR Code project.
+A special shout-out to Isioma Pamela Talabi & Adriano Escarabote, both members of the Frontend Mentor community, for their inspiring solutions, which guided my approach to building this QR Code project.